nickyiliwang0000/h/react-and-firebase/events.md

 }
 ```

 It works!
 You'll notice that every time you click the increment button, the number on the page increases!
-This is because every time `setState` is called, our component **rerenders**, which basically means it "refreshes" itself and grabs the most up to date state information.
+This is because every time `setState` is called, our component _rerenders_, which basically means it refreshes itself and grabs the most up-to-date state information.

 Let's break down what we did here step by step: